- Artificial Intelligence

 - Machine learning

 Several frameworks on the market now cut the time needed to train ML models from weeks to hours.
-Each has its pros and cons. iOS machine learning stands out as one of the best, as Apple’s Core ML framework offers a convenient drag-and-drop interface to streamline the training process and harness the power of ML models for embedded apps.
+Each has its pros and cons. iOS machine learning stands out as one of the best, as this Apple Core ML framework offers a convenient drag-and-drop interface to streamline the training process and harness the power of ML models for embedded apps.

+So what is Core ML and how do we use it?
 Core ML is Apple’s foundational machine learning framework for integrating ML models into iOS applications.
 It’s fully compatible with all Apple products and offers fast performance and easy integration of trained ML models.

 An iPhone app uses Core ML APIs and stored data to analyze information, detect patterns, and make predictions.
 This means that inferences are made directly on the mobile device.
 Models are also trained on the user’s device.

-A Core ML model is the result of applying an ML algorithm to training data.
+A Core ML model is a result of applying an ML algorithm to training data.
 You can build a model using the Create ML app bundled with Xcode.
 In this case, no conversion is required, as models trained with Create ML are already in a format suitable for use in an app.
 There are also Core ML tools and third-party ML libraries available for converting your model into Core ML format.

 The framework is built on three main technologies: